So you’re creating all of these amazing blog posts, you’re feeling good the content you’re putting out into the world, but yet….you hear crickets.

-The chances that everyone of your followers on social media saw your promotion of your blog post is slim to none.
+The chances that every one of your followers on social media saw the promotion of your blog post is slim to none.
 People are busy and most people probably don’t follow you on every single social media platform.

 3 | You aren’t sharing on the right platform for your business

 While we recommend grabbing your business’ handles for each social media platform, that doesn’t mean you have to start using them all at once.

 If your target audience primarily hangs out on Twitter, you should focus on sharing your content there before anywhere else.